 As she got up to glean, Boaz gave orders to his men, “Even if she gathers among the sheaves, don’t embarrass her.
 Rather, pull out some stalks for her to pick up, and don’t rebuke her.”
 Ruth ch.2 v.15,16

 The Lincolnshire Food Partnership is a growing partnership of organisations working together for a food system that is fairer, healthier and sustainable.
 In this series, I talk with individuals who are playing a role in the partnership about what they and their organisations are doing, and what motivates them to be involved.

-Simon Hoare is a board member of the Lincolnshire Food Partnership, and CEO of the Acts Trust.
+Simon Hawking is a board member of the Lincolnshire Food Partnership, and CEO of the Acts Trust.
 His work arises, in a profound way, from his Christian faith and a desire to use his time and skills to help other people.

 In this interview, Simon talks about his passion for working in partnership with others, empowering people to end poverty, and creating opportunities for social responsibility.